Substance Abuse Hotline

 You can find numerous listings for substance abuse hotlines in telephone directories, through an internet search, or by calling directory assistance.
-Most substance abuse hotlines are available twenty-four hours a day, and they are also toll-free numbers.
-This means you call from a pay phone or your own phone without paying for the call.
-This is the case with our 24 hour substance abuse hotlines 800-303-2482.
+Most substance and drug abuse hotlines are available twenty-four hours a day, and they are also toll-free numbers.
+This means you call from any phone without paying for the call.
+This is the case with our 24 hour national substance abuse hotline – 855-287-2294.
 Call if you are in need of any type of assistance.

 Second – You may already be clean, but need someone to reach out to when there is no one in your everyday life.
 You may have general concerns, or are worried about relapsing.
 The person you speak with can direct you to help in your area whenever you need it.